Sam-Mina-engineer/Weather-Dashboard/README.md

 I am detailing my thought process and organization for the JavaScript in the pseudocode in the script.js file.
 I finished pseudocoding the JavaScript, which was extremely intense.
 Filling it out with the actual code is just a matter of syntax and will be much easier.
 TIME FOR A GIT PUSH!!!
+I finally finished coding the JavaScript.
+The app works, but I need to make it display the data in a nicer looking way.
+But before that there is a more serious problem.
+There is the way it receives the input of the city.
+It is confusing.
+I am going to hunt for a library where I can install a drop down menu to choose from.
+That way there will be no confusion on how to enter the city.
+However, before I get into that mess, I'm long due for a GIT PUSH!!!